majo48/nvr/README.md

 # nvr
 # Network Video Recorder
-This version of the recorder shall be implemented as C++, shadowing and improving the existing network video recorder, the latter is implemented in Python + OpenCV.
+This version of the recorder shall be implemented as C++, shadowing and improving my existing network video recorder, the latter is implemented in Python + OpenCV.

 # Specification
 - Resolution: 3840 x 2160 pixels